Skip to main content

 Objective

-The BOT Municipal Grant Program provides partial funding and training guidance to competitive grant awardees to establish or continue inclusive training programs in their jurisdiction.
-Their training program will provide on-the-job training and education under the supervision of the municipality’s Minnesota certified building official.
-The municipality’s trainee may achieve experience points in building plan review and building inspections per Minnesota Rules 1301.0300 section C (1).
+The BOT Municipal Grant Program provides partial funding and training guidance, through grant requirements, to awardees to establish or continue an existing BOT training program in their municipality.
+Their training program will provide the full-time building code department trainee with on-the-job training and education in building code enforcement while under the supervision of the municipality’s Minnesota-certified building official.
 The trainee will begin by serving as a construction code inspector as specified in Minnesota Statutes 326B.135 and must achieve the commissioner’s competency criteria by the end of the first year as detailed in Minn.
-R. 1301.1400.
+Rules 1301.1400.
 The grant program goal for the trainee is to gain a building official-limited (BO-L) or building official (BO) certification.
+Minnesota Rules 1301.0300 lists how a trainee can accrue certification points.

 Eligibility

 To be considered eligible, all applicants must be a qualified municipality.
-For the BOT grant, “municipality” is defined in Minn.
-R. 1300.0070 subp.
-17 and Minn.
-Stat.
-326B.103 subd.
-9 as a city, county or town.
-To be a qualified municipality:
+For the BOT grant, “municipality” is defined in Minnesota Rules 1300.0070 subp.
+17 and Minnesota Statutes 326B.103 subd.
+9 as a city, county, or town.
+To be considered qualified a municipality must meet the following requirements:

-1. A municipality must administer and enforce the Minnesota State Building Code by having adopted the code by ordinance in compliance with Minn.
-Stat.
-326B.121 subd.
+1. A municipality must administer and enforce the Minnesota State Building Code by having adopted the code by ordinance in compliance with Minnesota Statutes 326B.121 subd.
 2(a)(b).

-2. Education and training must be under the supervision of the municipality’s Minnesota certified building official in accordance with Minn.
-R. 1301.0300 p.
-C (1) and Minn.
-R. 1301.1400 subp.
-2 G. A building official – limited can NOT be the training supervisor.
+2. Education and training must be under the supervision of the municipality’s Minnesota0-certified building official in accordance with Minnesota Rules 1301.0300 p.
+C (1) and Minnesota Rules 1301.1400 subp.
+2 G. A building ffficial-limited can NOT be the training supervisor.

-• Grants that are awarded will be restricted to one BOT grant per municipality to either hire a new trainee or extend the training of an existing BOT grant trainee toward a higher Minnesota certification.
+• Grants that are awarded will be restricted to one BOT grant per municipality per cycle to either hire a new full-time building code department trainee or extend the training of a previous BOT grant trainee toward a higher Minnesota certification.

 • The awarded funds are not intended to fully fund the trainee position.
 Grantee contribution is expected.